magicbug/Zenith/README.md

       - Radio control panel with VFO management
       - Transponder information display
       - CTCSS tone selection
+  - QTRigDoppler integration for advanced radio and rotator control
+      - Satellite and transponder selection
+      - Frequency and mode display
+      - RX offset and subtone control
+      - Rotator parking and stop functions
+  - Cloudlog API integration for automatic QSO logging

 - **APRS Integration**
   - APRS message interface
   - Pre-defined message macros
   - Position reporting
   - Message history tracking
+  - APRS panel for sending/receiving messages, CQ, and position
+  - WebSocket server configuration in Options
-  - Requires [Zenith APRS](https://github.com/magicbug/zenith_aprs) for full functionality
+  - Requires [Zenith APRS](https://github.com/magicbug/zenith_aprs) for full functionality (see its documentation)
-    - Please refer to the Zenith APRS documentation for setup instructions

 - **Roves Integration**
   - [Hams.at](https://hams.at/) API integration for rover activations
   - Upcoming roves display
   - Direct links to [Hams.at](https://hams.at/) for detailed information

+- **Partner View**
+  - Visualize a contact's grid square and elevation overlay on the map
+  - Enter partner grid and label for real-time visualization

+- **Manual TLE Input**
+  - Add or update satellites by pasting 3-line TLE data
+  - Access via the Satellites tab in Options

 ## Requirements